PET HEALTH

 Common Cat Surgery Costs

-How much cat surgery costs will depend on your vet, your cat’s specific needs, their health condition, your location, and the procedure being done.
+How much cat surgery costs will depend on your vet, your cat’s specific needs and health condition, your location, and the procedure being done.
 Other variables that can impact the overall cost of a surgical procedure are pre- and post-operative needs, X-rays, ultrasounds, bloodwork, diagnostic testing, anesthesia, a potential hospital stay, surgical complications, and other necessities.

 Spay or neuter

 Spaying or neutering your cat is a very common procedure.
-A spay can cost $200 – $500 while a neuter can cost $100 – $300.1 But you may be able to find a low-cost clinic that charges less than $100 for either procedure.
+A spay can cost $200 – $500, while a neuter can cost $100 – $300.1 But you may be able to find a low-cost clinic that charges less for either procedure.
+When you add our Preventive Care plan add-on to your insurance policy, you can get coverage for spay and neuter procedures.

 Oral surgery